AdamChochowski/Mesh-God-3000/01 MeshGodOperationsDocumentation.md

 ## Other (MeshGod3000.OperationType) - Save As FBX

 Exports the selected mesh object as a standalone FBX file into the project’s MeshGod3000/Saved Files/FBX folder.
 Useful for saving edited meshes for use in other scenes, projects, or external tools like Blender or Maya.
 Requires: UnityEditor.Formats.Fbx.Exporter, and the FBX Exporter package installed via Unity Package Manager.

 ---

+## Other (MeshGod3000.OperationType) - Flat Shading

+Applies flat shading only to the selected triangles by duplicating their vertices, creating crisp hard edges.
+All unselected geometry is left untouched, maintaining its original shading.
+Undo is fully supported.

+---

+## Other (MeshGod3000.OperationType) - Smooth Shading

+Applies smooth shading only to the selected triangles by merging shared vertices to produce soft, rounded lighting.
+The rest of the mesh remains unchanged, preserving its current shading and topology.
+Undo is fully supported.

+---